capnramses/golfing_madness_puzzle_solver/ReadMe.md

 or if it was intended to be solved with a computer or by a mathematical proof of some sort.

 It was, in any case, probably my first little victory in programming - I'd built a program that actually worked, and solved a problem I wasn't even sure could be solved.
+I probably did a little jump when the solution popped out on the screen.

 ## Building the Code